AlmogBaku/Anova4All/README.md

 You can also use the web interface to change the server address.
 This is usually more user-friendly :)

 Notice: this require Web Bluetooth API support.
 Currently, it's not supported natively in iOS, but it's supported in Android and desktop browsers.
-You can try use an iOS app like Bluefy to connect to the device (not tested).
+You can use an iOS app like [Bluefy](https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055) to connect to the device.

+Notice that you must have an encrypted connection(tls - https) to the server to use the Web Bluetooth API.
+You can use the server-less version of the UI over https://almogbaku.com/Anova4All/ .

 ## Usage